Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Empirical Application

 where $\textit{Investment}_{i,t}$ is the investment share of real GDP per capita for country $i$ at year $t$, $\textit{Savings}_{i,t}$ is the percentage share of current savings to GDP per capita for country $i$ at year $t$, and $\textit{Trade Openness}_{i,t}$ denotes the trade openness for country $i$ at year $t$.
 The standalone trade-openness regressor is included to avoid potential omitted variable bias.

 To obtain potential efficiency benefits from pooling, we additionally consider the semi-homogeneous model with an alternative threshold variable, which has common support.
 We specify $\mathbb{I}\{p_i(\textit{Trade Openness}_{i,t}) \geq \gamma \}$, where $p_i(\gamma)$ is the percentile function of the distribution of $\textit{Trade Openness}_{i,t}$ across $t = 1,...,T$, for country $i$.
 Because the new threshold variable is a quantile, $\gamma$ is interpreted as the common quantile that separates the lower and upper regimes.
 To obtain the actual trade openness threshold for each country, we need to invert the quantile function.
-In the supplementary online appendix, we find $\hat\gamma=68.5$; therefore, whenever trade openness in a specific country crosses the $68.5$ percentile of that particular country's distribution, that country crosses to the high regime.
+The common threshold is estimated at $\hat\gamma=68.5$ in the appendix; therefore, whenever trade openness in a specific country crosses the $68.5$ percentile of that particular country's distribution, that country crosses to the high regime.
 This interpretation is different from that of $\gamma_i$ in \eqref{emp_model} which are directly the levels of trade openness.

 In both models, $\alpha_i$ are the fixed effects, $\lambda_i' f_t $ are the interactive fixed effects, and $\varepsilon_{i,t}$, are the innovations.
 The individual effects $\alpha_i$ multiply $d_t=1$, for all $t$, which can be thought of as a ``known'' common factor, and as such can be treated differently from $f_t$.
 In this case, the matrix of cross-sectional averages becomes $\bar X^\star= [d, \bar X]$ where $d$ is a $T-$vector of ones.
 As mentioned in the discussion of the assumption \ref{ass:factorloadings}, common factors treated this way are not part of $f_t$ and do not count toward $m$, putting less strain on condition $m\leq K$.
+Additionally, we checked for variable non-stationarity using the CIPS test of \cite{Pesaran2007} which allows for a factor in the errors, and up to five lags of serial correlation in the errors.
+Investment and savings were found to be stationary at the 1\% level while trade openness was barely non-stationary, at the 10\% level, thus we have decided to maintain the model as is so that our results are comparable to the literature.
+Dynamics in the investment variable may also affect this regression.
+Given that lags of the dependent variable are not permitted as regressors, we estimate the static model without a lagged dependent variable, which is left as serial correlation in the errors.
+However, investment shocks may influence future values of the regressors through the unobserved common factors.
+Feedback in the form of $E(e_{i,t}x_{i,t+1})\neq 0$ is allowed because $e_{i,t}=\lambda_i'f_t+\varepsilon_{i,t}$ and $x_{i,t+1}=\Pi_i'f_{t+1}+\xi_{i,t+1}$ and hence feedback is present whenever $Cov(f_{t},f_{t+1})\neq 0$.
+The data is taken from Penn World Tables version 7.1 as in \citet{haciouglu2021common} and cover the period 1951-2000, resulting in a balanced panel with $N = 45$ and $T = 50$.